In Seminole County, the WIC Program is part of the Florida Department of Health in Seminole County. Offices are located in Sanford and Casselberry.

 How do I apply for WIC?

-To apply for WIC, you need to be a resident of Seminole County.
-Contact the WIC office at 407-665-3705.
+To apply for WIC, contact the WIC office at 407-665-3705.
 At your visit, your household income and the medical/nutrition status of each applicant will be reviewed.

 WIC Nutrition Informaton

 Visit the Florida Department of Health WIC website for all your food and nutrition information.
 Here you can view flyers and material to help you find the best nutrition ideas for your infant and your family.

 How much weight you gain during pregnancy is important for your health and your baby’s health, and for the success of another pregnancy down the road.
 Gaining too much or too little can result in babies that are born too early, or too small or too large, which can affect your baby’s development.
 Too much weight gain during pregnancy may even result in a stillbirth.
 But it can also have lasting effects for your baby, such as becoming overweight or obese during childhood or being at risk for developing diabetes, high blood pressure, or heart disease later in life.

 The WIC Program proudly supports World Breastfeeding Week to increase the awareness of, and to promote and support breastfeeding.